 REGIONAL LEADERS AND DIRECTORS – Advocacy: This group supports the alignment of the work across government departments and regional services.

 EVERY CHILD, EVERY CHANCE PRIORITY GROUPS – Implementation: Continual process of planning and doing, grounded in evidence.
 Creative problem-solving.
-These groups focus on project implementation in the priority areas of Children & Families, Youth, Family Safety and Economic Participation.

 REFERENCE GROUPS – Expertise: Grassroots and specialist feedback on community priorities.
 These are made up of community members and experts, which provide input to the decision making on specific areas of interest.

 OUR FRAMEWORKS & APPROACH

 Community connections and aspirations guide our approach to achieving long term change for children, youth and families.
 Our approach is influenced by; Collective Impact, the IAP2 Public Participation Spectrum for increasing levels of public impact, Harwood Institute Community Rhythms, a gender equity lens, and a primary prevention lens across all areas of work, amongst other frameworks and tools.

 OUR THEORY OF CHANGE